korchasa/awesome-chatgpt/readme.md

 - [lucidrains/PaLM-rlhf-pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
 Basically ChatGPT but with PaLM
 - [madawei2699/myGPTReader](https://github.com/madawei2699/myGPTReader) - A community-driven way to read and chat with AI bots - powered by chatGPT.
 - [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Marqo is a tensor-based search and analytics engine that integrates seamlessly with applications and websites.
 It allows developers to enhance search functionality with the latest machine learning models in only 3 lines of code.
 Marqo can be run at scale with horizontal index sharding, and supports async and non-blocking data upload and search.
 It also has built-in support for the latest machine learning models from PyTorch, Huggingface, OpenAI, and more, and can work with custom models.
 Marqo has cloud-native features, comes with support for building search and analytics on multiple unstructured data types such as text, image, code, and video, has a DSL to filter search results, and is built for high availability and cloud deployment.
+- [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - RasaGPT is the first headless LLM chatbot platform built using Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, and Telegram.
+It is a reference implementation of Rasa and Telegram utilizing an LLM library like Langchain for indexing, retrieval and context injection.
 - [robusta-dev/kubernetes-chatgpt-bot](https://github.com/robusta-dev/kubernetes-chatgpt-bot) - A ChatGPT bot for Kubernetes issues that forwards alerts to the bot using a webhook receiver and sends a query to OpenAI asking it how to fix the alerts.
 - [showlab/Image2Paragraph](https://github.com/showlab/Image2Paragraph) - Image2Paragraph is a Python library that allows the transformation of an image into text.
 It uses ChatGPT, BLIP2, OFA, GRIT, Segment Anything, and ControlNet.
 The library can be used through the command line or the Gradio web-based user interface.
 It can also be installed through various package managers.
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - SiYuan is a local-first personal knowledge management system, support fine-grained block-level reference and Markdown WYSIWYG.